 - Tissue banking trials

 The trial you might participate in will depend on your type of cancer, the cancer clinical trials available and the criteria you meet.
-For a list of cancer research in Georgia and active cancer clinical trials at DeKalb Medical, visit CORE or the Atlanta Regional CCOP.
+Click here for a list of cancer clinical trials at DeKalb Medical, or visit the Georgia Cares minority-based NCORP site.
+To see a list of all clinical trials available in the Georgia, visit CORE.
 If you see a trial you are interested in, make a note of the trial name and sponsor then contact your physician.
 If you need further assistance, call us at 404.501.EASY.

 What if there is not a clinical trial currently listed that is right for me?

-One of the things that sets DeKalb Medical apart is that we will try to help you find cancer clinical trials outside our hospital if there’s not one available here.
-Request assistance via e-mail, or call 404.501.EASY for more information.
+One of the things that sets DeKalb Medical apart is that we will help you find cancer clinical trials outside our hospital if there’s not one available here.
+Request assistance from a Cancer Center specialist via e-mail, or call 404.501.EASY for more information.

 Our clinical trials staff is privileged to work with clinicians and researchers who have made working for a cure for cancer their life’s dedication.
 They are responsible for the evolution of trials that have dramatically improved both our ability to manage side effects of our patients under treatment, as well as forging new direction in the treatment of cancer.
 For instance, in the treatment of breast cancer, clinical trials have enabled us to conserve the breast in the majority of cases, avoid the necessity of removing large numbers of lymph nodes, condense radiation treatments from 36 days to five, and administer drugs without severe nausea and bone marrow depression.
 Cancer clinical trials made all those innovative, improved treatments possible for the breast cancer patient diagnosed today.